arvarus/basic-rules-engine/readme.md

 - Add CI
 - Add async execution
 - Handle errors in evaluation or actions
-- Add a safe mode to prevent infinite loops
 - Add a way to stop the execution of the rules
 - Prevent the engine to be run multiple times
 - Add tempory context ?
-- optional arguments in constructor